Generalized local jacobians and commutative group stacks: Grothendieck's generalized local jacobians

 \section{Grothendieck's generalized local jacobians}

 In this section we provide $\HH^{alg}(X)$ with a natural filtration, induced by the standard filtration by codimension on cohomology.
 The associated graded to this filtration possesses a description in local terms involving local cohomology.
-When working with smooth schemes over $k$, the local factors will directly related to Grothendieck's orginial construction of local generalized jacobians from his letter to Serre (letter from 9.8.1960, \cite{MR1942134} page 109). \\
+When working with smooth schemes over $k$, the local factors will be related to Grothendieck's original construction of local generalized jacobians from his letter to Serre (letter from 9.8.1960, \cite{MR1942134} page 109). \\

 In this section $X$ is a scheme of finite type over $k$.
 We denote by $X^{(d)}$ the subset of $X$ consisting of all points of dimension $d$ in $X$.
 Similarly, $X^{(\geq d)}$ will be the subset of points of dimension at least equal to $d$.